 Another trail leads from Boat Harbour Beach right through to the Postman’s Track at Sisters Beach in Rocky Cape National Park.

-Settled in the 1830, Boat Harbour was once a port for shipping potatoes.
-Nearby in springtime you can enjoy colourful vistas of tulip fields in bloom.
+Settled in 1830, Boat Harbour was once a port for shipping potatoes.
+Nearby in springtime, you can enjoy colourful vistas of tulip fields in bloom.